SystemsApproach/private5g/software/smallcell.rst

 Once the SD-Core is up and running, we are ready to bring up the external gNodeB.
-The details of how to do this depend on the small cell radio you are using, but we summarize the main issues you need to address.
-For examples commonly used with Aeither, we suggest the following 4G and 5G small cells from the ONF MarketPlace,
+The details of how to do this depend on the small cell radio you are using, but we identify the main issues you need to address.
+For examples of small cells commonly used with Aether, we recommend the following SERCOMM devices from the ONF MarketPlace:
-respectively:

 .. _reading_sercomm:
 .. admonition:: Further Reading